prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

   // value of the sample.
   double value = 1;
-  // timestamp represents timestamp of the sample in ms.
+  // timestamp represents timestamp of the sample in ms. int64 timestamp = 2;
-  // For Go, see github.com/prometheus/prometheus/model/timestamp/timestamp.go
-  // for conversion from/to time.Time to Prometheus timestamp.
-  int64 timestamp = 2;
 }